a

 Easy access to Round Lake

-Round Lake is just too easy to get to for such a quiet, pretty place.
-The trail down from Big Meadow (most of the way...) makes this fine little lake too accessible.
-Well, it's mostly down from Big Meadow, until you reach the Big Meadow trail junction to the Round Lake trail coming up from the South Upper Truckee trailhead.
+Round Lake is just too easy to get to for such a quiet, pretty little place.
+The trail down from Big Meadow (well, down most of the way...) makes this fine little lake too accessible.

 Mosquitoes

 As soon as the snows melt legions of mosquitoes rise out of the saturated ground, dominating the environment around Round Lake until they begin to recede in late July, depending on the year, and they all but disappear by mid August.
-Again, this depends on the character of each year.
+Again, this timing depends on the character of each year.

 The timing of Each season's thaw, bloom, and the trajectory of the mosquito populations is always dependent on the character and transition of Winter into Spring.